VimYoung/dotfiles/README.md

 files of specific utilities you want to use.

 ## Important Points
-Few of "design decisions" which might seem different to others is due to following reasons.

 1. This config is used by me on my laptop, hence a concurrent absence of spacing and floating topbar is eminent for saving space.
 2. The config doesn't do anything more than making hyprland look descent and workable.
-3. I still don't use half of the utilities I will mention at their full keyboard configs, hence these are underutilised, as they will fit more in my muscle memory, I shall add more keybinds for them.
+3. I still don't use few of the utilities I mentioned regularly , hence various apps just have their default configs.
+As they will fit more in my muscle memory, I shall add more keybinds for them.
-4. The config doesn't try to rice apps, at least for now.
-I will eventually add them but after all the above checkboxes are met, I might add app rices too, and 2-3 more themes with wallust just so that my eyes don't get tired of seeing Rose Piné.
+4. The config doesn't try to rice all the apps, at least for now.
+I will add them and 2-3 more themes with wallust just so that my eyes don't get tired of seeing Rose Piné.
+5. I would love to thank hyprland for making me use my system in a more productive way.
+It pulled me out of Gnome for good, introducing various independent apps for necessary actions like image viewing, file managing etc. I hardly use touchpad now for navigation and other trivial stuff.
+I also became a vim fan and power user, seeking to enable its keybinding in any app possible.

 ---
 ## Footnotes